 What is Invoice Finance?

 Firstly, the financial crash back in 2008 significantly transformed the way major banks treated commercial credit applications, and that inevitably changed the way small businesses operated.
 Secondly, uncertainty surrounding Brexit affected confidence and reduced traditional borrowing in the UK.
-Thirdly, during 2020, the pandemic has brought chaos to organisations big and small.
-It’s an ongoing event – the worst and most disruptive in living memory, and the effects on businesses in every sector have been profound.
+In recent years, access to traditional bank lending has tightened for many SMEs.
+At the same time, businesses are increasingly looking for flexible funding options that help smooth cash flow without taking on long-term debt.

 Traditional lending has been more challenging for newer and smaller businesses to access for a while now.
 During the pandemic, customers are paying more slowly, and that’s done nothing to decrease the intense pressure on SMEs to continue paying wages and suppliers.
 Commercial borrowers need a simple and accessible, cost-effective way to maintain their cash flow.
 All lenders base the cost of borrowing on risk, and freeing up the cash in outstanding invoices represents a relatively low-risk prospect.